BetikuOluwatobi/docker-jupyter-notebook-environment/README.md

 # Usage
  * Build your own image and run it <br />
 [Docker](https://www.docker.com/) is a pre-requirement for this project.
-You can build the container with:
+You can build the container with:</ br>
 <code> docker build -f Dockerfile -t jupyter-notebook . </code>